iguoli/work-notes/Filebeat-ILM-Rollover_alias-Index_template.md

 ## 1. Background

-The pods' logs on AKS are collected by filebeat which is deployed as a daemonset on each node.
+The pods' logs on AKS are collected by filebeat which is deployed as a DaemonSet on each node.
 The logs will be classified into different indices (business and non-business) based on the container name, and then rolled over to a new index when the index size exceeds 5GB or 1 day.
 The business logs are stored in Elasticsearch for 30 days, while the non-business logs are stored for 7 days.

 ## 2. Implementation